deckhouse/deckhouse/modules/402-ingress-nginx/images/controller-0-33/patches/README.md

 Thus, this is considered a security hole.
 Users can accidentally set an invalid URL by hand or because of an error in helm templates.

 https://github.com/kubernetes/ingress-nginx/pull/8256

+### Ingress class
+If ingress class annotation or spec field is not set, fallback to default class("nginx") and check it